bitflags/bitflags/spec.md

 - _Name:_ The name of any defined flag
 - _Hex Number_: `0x`([0-9a-fA-F])*

-Flags values can be formatted by iterating over them.

-Flags values may be truncated before formatting so any unknown bits are not formatted.

-Any yielded flags value that sets exactly the bits of a defined flag with a name should be formatted as that name.
-Any yielded flags value that doesn't set exactly the bits of a defined flag with a name must be formatted as a hex number.
+Flags values can be formatted by iterating over them with each yielded flags value can be formatted as a _Flag_.
+Any yielded flags value that sets exactly the bits of a defined flag with a name should be formatted as a _Name_.
+Any yielded flags value that doesn't set exactly the bits of a defined flag with a name must be formatted as a _Hex Number_.

-The result of parsing a formatted flags value is the truncated source.
+Parsing and formatting roundtrips, including any unknown bits.
+Flags values may be truncating before formatting.
 An empty formatted flags value is zero.

 ----